Laura would not answer her phone, or open the door to me.

 Three days dragged by like this with no contact.
-The anxiety, resident in my being, had taken root for good.
+The anxiety resident in my being had taken root.

-Next evening, Husband was out, Bella rang me.
-Said how desperately unhappy she was.
-I told her I would come over, and that is what I did.
+Next evening, Husband was out when Laura rang me to say how desperately unhappy she was.
+I told her I would come over and that is what I did.

-She opened her door, sat down on the stairs, forcing me to stay in the hallway.
+Laura opened her door, sat down on the stairs to force me to stay in the hallway.

-She sparked up a fag, blew smoke in my direction.
-She had a mug of cold water whee used dimps floated.
+She sparked up a fag and blew smoke in my direction.
+She had a mug of cold water where used dimps floated.

-She said she didn’t want to live anymore–nothing but misery.
+She said she did not want to live.
+Nothing but misery.